ShouChenICU/playcli/README.md

 # playcli

-Play vedio on your cli
+Play vedio on your shell

 ## Description

-It will automatically get the current window size and play with adaptive frame rate on your cli, and you can also set the start offset and playback speed.
+It will automatically get the current window size and play with adaptive frame rate on your shell, and you can also set the start offset and playback speed.

 ## Dependents